 Sometimes you have to email the publisher.
 You might even have to pretend to be a potential advertiser in order to obtain a copy of their media kit.

 It depends on how comfortable you are with pretending that you're a potential advertiser.

 Tell me: What are the top magazines in your industry and what topics will they be talking about in the future months?

 PS: If you liked this post and now your mind is overflowing with topic ideas, I invite you to go here and sign up for my free PDF, "3 Unbelievably Easy Ways to Create Authority-Building Content (Without Writing)."

-This is a free pdf where I show you the three types of authority-building content that you can create even if you don't want to write or have no time to write, including the specific steps to follow to create that content, the equipment and software you'll use, and the services you'll need to
+This is a free pdf that shows you the three types of authority-building content you can create even if you don't want or have no time to write, including the specific steps to follow to create that content, the equipment and software you'll use, and the services you'll need to implement them.

-You'll also learn how to leverage the content you create so that you'll be able to create other pieces of content from it, so you create content that builds your authority, without working too hard on it.
+You'll also learn how to leverage your content to create other pieces of content from it, so you create content that builds your authority -- without working too hard!